redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 {{#include ../listings/ch01-02-orbtk-hello/no-listing-01-02-cargo-new/Cargo.toml}}
 ```

+<span class="caption">Listing 1-1: Default metadata "orbtk_hello"</span>

-As you can see, the `cargo new` generated a default structure.
-Maybe
+With `cargo new`, a default project structure is created.
+Maybe the
-it already exchanged the author information if that could be obtained
+author information is already exchanged if *Cargo* could obtain a definition
-from your environment. *Cargo* also generated a "Hello, world!"
+from your environment. *Cargo* also generated source code for a "Hello, world!"
 programm.
 Let's Check out the corresponding *src/main.rs* file:

 <span class="filename">Filename: src/main.rs</span>